 The place I rented resembled a child's drawing of a house.
 A courtyard with orange trees, large windows.
 I had no TV, no chairs, no table and sleeping on the floor instead of a bed came easier.
 I had no shelves, but I had books.
 Piles and piles of them.
 And a computer and a kettle.
 It was enough.
 My boyfriend, my friends, my mother sent worried messages from Istanbul, asking what the hell I was doing there.
 I had no answer.

 Sharp as it is the novel's humour does not rain from above, from an elitist distance.
 The author is with us, laughing at his follies as much as the world at large.
-The same author who shortly after writing this novel took a garden hose, one end through the rear-driver's window and the other end to the exhaust from his car, and simply inhaled.
-John Kennedy Toole committed suicide at the age 32.
-He never saw his book published and was convinced he had no talent.
+The same author who, shortly after writing this novel, committed suicide at the age 31.
+John Kennedy Toole never saw his book published and was convinced he had no talent.
 More than a decade after the author's death the novel won first the hearts of its readers, then the Pulitzer prize.
 'A Confederacy of Dunces' is a special book that I associate with coyotes and desert flowers blooming on the edge of the universe, between sanity and insanity, where we all proceed at a tipsy walk.

 Elif Shafak's novel 'Honour' is published by Viking